skelton-group/Phono3py-Power-Tools/Docs/phono3py-isotopes.md

 ### c.
 Specific isotope ratios <a name="Tutorial.C"></a>

-The `--site-average` option can also be used to set up calculations for specific isotopic ratios.
+The `--site-average` option can also be used to set up calculations for specific isotope ratios.

 Running the script to prepare data as in the first example lists the natural abundances and masses of the two isotopes of Ga: